pnnl/GenrAItOR/paper/paper.md

 1. **Model Training/Computation Challenges.** Large context chunks were sometimes difficult to load into GPU memory, forcing us to limit the generated context size.
 Long training/generation times for modestly sized datasets required careful checkpointing/monitoring.
 Libraries and techniques that reduce memory footprint exacerbate dependency issues.

-2.  **Domain Specificity to Proteomics.**  Our package is currently very focused on obtaining context related to lists of proteins.
-Custom functions would have to be written into the framework to scrape context for other domains.
-Once this is done however it is relatively easy to change the system prompt for creation of the RAFT-ready dataset.
+2.  **Domain Specificity to Proteomics.**  Our package is currently focused on obtaining context related to lists of proteins.
+Custom functions would have to be written into the framework to harvest context for other domains.
+Once this is done however it is straightforward to change the system prompt for creation of the RAFT-ready dataset.
 Finally, the training process is agnostic to the domain once the dataset has been created.

 3. **Dependency Mismatches.**  There are many dependencies in any LLM fine-tuning project, even with good tracking of python dependencies, there will be issues such as CUDA version mismatches, certain package versions not being available on particular operating systems, etc.  For example, to use the public implementation of AlignScore, the package needed to be updated to work with newer versions of PyTorch.